EXCLUSIVE-BA-owner IAG looking at options, but not a rights issue | Business

 - United Kingdom

 "We don't have a plan right now to do a rights issue because in the current circumstances that we have, we see the recovery of the business, we see the high level of bookings," he said in an interview.
+Gallego replaced Willie Walsh in September 2020 to run one of the biggest airline groups in the world, seeking to steer a company that also owns Aer Lingus, Iberia and Vueling through the biggest crisis in modern aviation.

-"It is true that we are still in an environment of volatility and uncertainty so what we are analyzing is what are the scenarios for the business.
-And always we have in mind that what we want is to maximize shareholders' value."
+Since the pandemic hit, IAG has had to scrap thousands of jobs, raise billions of euros and navigate frequently changing COVID restrictions, before the outbreak of war in Ukraine shut vast swathes of airspace and pushed the price of oil higher.
+He said in an unpredictable environment IAG was analysing scenarios for the business - "and always we have in mind that what we want is to maximise shareholders' value."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)